Lemon Tree or Citrus limon, just like its fruits, has a refreshing and cooling effect when grown as house plants or in gardens and parks.

 Rotten roots appear blackish-brown and slimy and fail to absorb the necessary nutrients from the soil and the yellow discolored leaves are a manifestation of this condition.

-Yellow foliage on a lemon trees indicate the plant’s nutritional needs are unfulfilled.
+- Yellow foliage on a lemon tree indicates the plant’s nutritional needs are unfulfilled.

 Due to lack of magnesium, the leaves get a yellowish blotchy base, whereas iron and zinc deficiency turns the leaf pale while the veins remain dark.

 Nutritional deficiency causes yellow foliage on the tree.

 Symptoms vary according to which nutrient is lacking.

 Nitrogen deficiency causes yellow to light green leaves all over the tree; magnesium deficiency appears as a yellowish-green blotch at the leaf base spreading outward, and green veins running through yellowing leaves are caused by zinc or iron deficiency.

 Learn more about:

 If lemons starts turning yellow, it’s often a symptom of certain diseases.

 The tree may be suffering from Phytophthora root rot due to poor drainage of the soil.